Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

 ### Scenario
 John has registered his family to use an assistant named Watson.
 John is currently at his home in London and is planning to travel to the city center if the temperature does not get too hot.
 He says "hello Watson" to wake up his device in the kitchen, and asks "What are the temperatures like today in London city center".

 Internally, some context information is set as the request flows through Watson Assistant Solutions to a weather skill.
 In the utterance context, $location is set to at-home.
-In the skill context, $weather_interest is set to temperature.
-In the session context, $zone is set to city-center.
+In response to an evaluation or converse context, the weather skill adds $weather_interest to the skill context and sets it to temperature.
+In the session context, the skill sets $zone  to city-center.

 In its response, the weather skill responds with "In London city center, low temperature today will be 83 degrees fahrenheit and high temperature today will be 109 degrees fahrenheit".
 Because John is at home, the skill also returns a card with a URL to a temperature map for London city.
 The device displays the temperature map.